Table of Contents

 Your frontline network likely contains hidden content superstars.
 Certain employees create posts that generate exceptional engagement.
 Some locations consistently outperform others on social media.

 Without visibility, these success stories remain invisible to the broader organization.
 A viral post at one location goes completely unnoticed by the corporate team.
-Marketing cannot identify what works because it cannot see what anyone is doing.
-This is a pattern explored in depth in our guide on how to turn local frontline stories into scalable brand content.
+Marketing cannot identify what works because it cannot see what anyone is doing, missing opportunities to turn frontline stories into brand content.

 This trapped knowledge represents enormous wasted potential.
 Best practices that could lift every location’s performance stay siloed.
 Struggling locations continue struggling without examples to learn from.